An Introduction to Tau Station

-Common trade goods are mostly an annoyance, but some players hypothesize that they might serve as the raw material for crafting items, when that feature will be implemented in future.
+Common trade goods are mostly an annoyance, but some players hypothesize that they might serve as the raw material for crafting items or building syndicate buildings, when these features will be implemented in the future.

 You can sell rare trade goods for significant credits at the NPC vendors, or use them as a means to transfer money to other players without paying the 10% market fee.

 In the Wrecks sub-area of the Ruins you can also search for random encounters (Look for trouble).
 Each search costs 5% Agility and Stamina each, and 10% Focus.
 When you find somebody, you can engage in combat with them (but you don’t have to do so immediately; you can, for example, consume a ration or even retire to your hotel room first for some stats replenishment).

 Upon finding an opponent in the Ruins, you have 8 segments to fight them.

 When you win such a fight, you loot the opponent, which tends to give you on the order of 1 to 100 credits, and you gain a reward.
 The reward on lower-level stations is often a piece of armor or a weapon, and on higher-level stations it can be a ration.
 For example on Hopkins’ Legacy and on Caen Stronghold, the reward is almost exclusively tier 3 rations.

 You also gain experience from victorious combat, more so than from career tasks.

 After finding an opponent, you cannot engage in another random encounter for the next 8 segments.
 You can halve this waiting time by spending 10 bonds.

 If you lose in combat, you are sent to the Sick Bay for recovery, or die on Bordeaux Station and Caen Stronghold (which don’t have a sick bay).